-The AC recommends to the Board on the proposals to the shareholders on the appointment, re-appointment and removal of the external auditors, and on the approval of the remuneration and terms of engagement of the external auditors.
-The AC has recommended to the Board that Messrs Ernst & Young LLP, be nominated for the reappointment as external auditors of the Company at the forthcoming AGM.
+The AC makes recommendations to the Board on the proposals to the Shareholders on the appointment, re-appointment and removal of the external auditors, and on the approval of the remuneration and terms of engagement of the external auditors.
+The AC has recommended to the Board that Messrs Ernst & Young LLP, be nominated for the re-appointment as external auditors of the Company at the forthcoming AGM.
+The AC has assessed the external auditors of the Company based on factors such as performance, adequacy of resources and experience of their audit engagement partners and audit team assigned to the Group's audit.